Reese McGuire Player Props: Red Sox vs. Orioles

 - McGuire drove in a run in 19 of 89 games last season (21.3%), including two games with multiple RBIs.

-- In 23 of 89 games last year (25.8%), he crossed home plate safely, including two games with multiple runs.
+- In 23 of 89 games last year (25.8%), he crossed the plate, including two games with multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.